tinahaq/Hades/README.md

 # Hades
-A project about how great Hades is
+A fan website on Hades by Supergiant Games